-The results for the year ended 31 December 2024 for the Sub-fund are as shown on page 30.
+The results for the year ended 31 December 2024 for the sub-fund are shown in the statement of profit or loss and other comprehensive income and related notes.

-The directors have not paid nor declared any dividend for the year under review (2023: EUR Nil).
+The directors have not declared and paid dividend for the year under review (2023: EUR Nil).